Trump lawyer cross-examines accuser at rape lawsuit trial

 “Those are the facts,” she replied.

-Tacopina promised to delve deeper into Carroll’s alleged encounter with Trump, in a dressing room at luxury retailer Bergdorf Goodman, in what could end up being several days of cross-examination.
+Even then, Carroll said, she couldn’t help but laugh and think there had been some mistake or misunderstanding.
+Only after Trump shoved her into the wall a second time did she realize their flirtatious frivolity was turning into a violent sexual attack, she said.

-Carroll, 79, started testifying Wednesday and, under questioning by her own lawyer, told jurors how a chance encounter with Trump at the store in spring 1996 turned from flirtatious frivolity in the desolate lingerie section into a violent sexual attack.
+“I was trying to figure out what the hell was going on,” Carroll testified as several jurors listened attentively.
+“This was Donald Trump, I thought I knew him.
+We had been laughing 12, 15 seconds before.
+Here he was pushing me up against the wall.
+It didn’t make any sense.”

-Carroll said Trump slammed her against a wall, yanked down her tights and raped her before she kneed him and fled.
-She never pursued criminal charges and said she would have kept the accusation secret forever if not for the #MeToo movement, which empowered women to speak up in the wake of sexual assault claims against former movie mogul Harvey Weinstein in 2017.
+Carroll said Trump yanked down her tights and raped her before she kneed him and fled.
+She said she would have kept the accusation secret forever if not for the #MeToo movement, which empowered women to speak up in the wake of sexual assault claims against former movie mogul Harvey Weinstein in 2017.

 The allegations against Weinstein surfaced the same day Carroll said she was embarking on a reporting trip for her book, which she originally envisioned as an homage to women who stood up to misbehaving men.
 The cultural shift changed the thesis of her book and later compelled her to disclose what she said Trump did to her, she said.